-Unit No: 10 - Supporting Children with Additional Needs Grading Descriptors Learning Outcome 3 Learners will know how to review the effectiveness of supporting children with additional needs.
-Consider ways to provide an enabling environment and identify strategies of support for a child with an additional need.
+Unit 10 Supp orting Children with Additional Needs Grading Descriptors Learning Outcome 3 Learners will know how to review the effectiveness of supporting children with additional needs.
+Pass Consider ways to provide an enabling environment and identify two strategies of support for a child with an additional need.
 Suggest ways of adapting an indoor environment to meet the needs of a child with an additional need.
-Pass Consider two strategies for supporting a child with an additional need.
-Cerebral Palsy, Hearing Impairment, Down Syndrome or English as an Additional Language(EAL) Learners will know how to review the effectiveness of supporting children with additional needs.
-Consider ways to provide an enabling environment and describe strategies of support for a child with an additional need.
+Identify how one of the strategies suggested benefits the child with an additional need.
+Cerebral Palsy, Hearing Impairment, Down Syndrome or English as an Additional Language (EAL) Learners will know how to review the effectiveness of supporting children with additional needs.
+Consider ways to provide an enabling environment and describe two strategies of support for a child with an additional need.
 Explain how to adapt an indoor environment to meet the needs of a child with an additional need.
-Merit Evaluate two strategies for supporting a child with an additional need.
-Cerebral Palsy, Hearing Impairment, Down Syndrome or English as an Additional Language(EAL) Learners will know how to review the effectiveness of supporting children with additional needs.
-Suggest ways to provide an enabling environment and review strategies of support for a child with an additional need. uo Explain ways of adapting an indoor and outdoor environment to meet the needs of a child with an additional need.
-Distinction Analyse two strategies for supporting a child with an additional need.
-Cerebral Palsy, Hearing Impairment, Down Syndrome or English as an Additional Language(EAL)
+Merit Identify how both strategies suggested benefits the child with an additional need.
+2 Cerebral Palsy, Hearing Impairment, Down Syndrome or English as an Additional Language (EAL) Learners will know how to review the effectiveness of supporting children with additional needs.
+Suggest ways to provide an enabling environment and describe in detail two strategies of support for a child with an additional need.
+Explain ways of adapting an indoor and outdoor environment to ction meet the needs of a child with an additional need.
+Distinction Explain how both strategies suggested benefits the child with an additional need.
+Cerebral Palsy, Hearing Impairment, Down Syndrome or English as an Additional Language (EAL)

-Unit No: 10 - Supporting Children with Additional Needs
+Unit 10 Supporting Children with Additional Needs